haberdashPI/bistable/README.md

 * **plans.md**: Notes about the plans for this project

 # Questsions for Deb

+0. can you show/send me the clustering work? might be usreful to me (deb will send result data of clusters and the spectral modulation representation of those weights)
-1. how are you picking parameters for the auditory spectrogram?
+1. how are you picking parameters for the auditory spectrogram? (frame rate)
-2. what is up with intertia_delta? why modify only the first 4 time points?
+2. what is up with intertia_delta? why modify only the first 4 time points? (to emphasize the target sound, which helps separate it from the non-target)
-3. in calc_response_gen_mod why are you calculating visible units and then not using them?
+3. in calc_response_gen_mod why are you calculating visible units and then not using them? (we don't need to use them, but in general for backward pass we would)
-4. why do you perform the same operation on the weights twice? avg_layer and the first few lines of weights_hebb_calc, this seems unncessary.
-5. for the conditional model implementation you basically skip frames, is that intentional?
-6. why subtract the starting value for the buildup experiemnt, i know it gives the "right" answers but what is the theoretical justification for it?
+4. why subtract the starting value for the buildup experiemnt, i know it gives the "right" answers but what is the theoretical justification for it? (short answer, there isn't really one, deb just wanted to get a result consistent with the human data)

 # Problems/Questions
 1. I noticed that when you plot out the buildup by frequency, there are some